adp-multi/adp-multi.github.io/pages/quick_start.md

 hasn't been found yet.
 At least for the domain of RNA secondary structure prediction, having more than two dimensions isn't needed for the current state of research.
-See also "[Algebraic and Combinatorial Properties of Common RNA Pseudoknot Classes with Applications](http://wwwagak.cs.uni-kl.de/Veroffentlichungen/func-startdown/8.html)" by Markus E. Nebel and Frank Weinberg.
+See also "[Algebraic and Combinatorial Properties of Common RNA Pseudoknot Classes with Applications](http://wwwagak.cs.uni-kl.de/Veroffentlichungen/func-startdown/8.html)" by Markus E. Nebel and Frank Weinberg (2012).